 - a) All horizontal distribution cable shall be installed in one continuous run from the MDF/IDF, to the workstation outlet.
 No splicing or splitters will be allowed.
-WESD must approve designs including consolidation points. - b) All pull-strings in conduits will be replaced after cables are installed. - c) All copper connectivity hardware shall be branded Tyco/AMP Netconnect. - d) Category 5e UTP plenum cabling is to be used for installation to existing data and analog/POTS infrastructure.
-Category 6 UTP plenum cabling is to be used in new construction.
+WESD must approve designs including consolidation points. - b) All pull-strings in conduits will be replaced after cables are installed. - c) All copper connectivity hardware shall be branded Commscope formerly Tyco/AMP Netconnect. - d) Category 6 UTP plenum cabling is to be used in all installations.
 Cables will be from the same manufacturer throughout each project, and will be from one of the following list of cables in order of preference: - i.
-AMP (White) - ii.
+Commscope (White) - ii.
 Superior/Essex (White) - iii.
-Belden (White)
+Belden (White) - iv.
+Substitutes must be approved prior to the bid award.